 The ‘amalgamation’, as it was referred to at the time, was welcomed by some but opposed by others - in particular Leith Town Council who fought to retain its independence.
 The centenary commemoration provides an opportunity for everyone to understand how the city has grown and for the communities to reaffirm their own identities and heritage.

-It is often the city centre of Edinburgh that receives attention, however this project focuses on the communities that joined in 1920.
+It is the city centre of Edinburgh that often receives the most attention, however this project focuses on the communities that joined in 1920.
 If you live in, or you are from, one of the communities that came into the city in 1920 and are interested in finding out more about what is being organised, please find the contact details of your local project representatives below:

 Colinton: [email protected]